 According to the European Environment Agency (EEA), emissions from road transport were the main reason for exceedances of the NOx limits, while emissions from agriculture – mainly from the use of fertilisers and the handling of animal manure – were responsible for excessive NH3 emissions.

 Projections for 2020 and 2030

 On top of reporting past emissions, member states must also report projected emissions for future target years, in order to assess whether or not they are on track towards meeting their reduction commitments for 2020 and 2030.
-According to the projections reported in 2017, 18 countries are not on track to meet their reduction commitments set for 2020 for one or more of the five pollutants.
-And 22 countries are not on track for one or more of their 2030 commitments.
+According to the projections reported in 2018, only nine countries are on track to meet their reduction commitments set for 2020 for all the five pollutants, and no country is on track to meet all of their 2030 commitments.

 Following the new NEC Directive, member states have to produce and report by April 2019 national air pollution control programmes (NAPCP) that set out the additional emission abatement measures needed to achieve their future emission reduction commitments.

 Table 1: EU countries’ emissions compared to the national emission ceilings of the NEC directive for 2010 and 2011.